Duality of Anderson T-motives

 {\bf Remark 3.9.} Taking $\gamma =\left(\matrix 1&0\\ 0&-1 \endmatrix \right)$ we get that $Z$ is equivalent to $-Z$, hence $Z'$ is also a Siegel matrix of the dual lattice.

 {\bf 4.
 Main conjecture for arbitrary $\w$}.

-The main result of the paper is the following Theorem 5 on coincidence of algebraic and analytic pairing.
+The main result of the paper is the following Theorem 5 on coincidence of algebraic and analytic duality.
 We formulate it as a conjecture 4.1 for any $\w$, but we prove it only for the case $\w=\n F_q[T]$.
-Let $M$ be a uniformizable abelian T-motive.
+Let $M$ be a uniformizable t-motive.
 Its lattice $L(M)$ is really a lattice in the meaning of Definition 2.1, because [A], Corollary 3.3.6 (resp.
 [G], Lemma 5.9.12) means that it satisfies 2.1a (resp.
 2.1b); recall that we consider the case $N=0$, i.e. the action of $T$ on $\Lie(M)$ is simply multiplication by $\theta$.
-Let us fix (like in 1.13) $\goth C=(\goth C, \tau_{\goth C})$ --- an Anderson T-motive of rank 1 over {\bf A}, and let $L(\goth C)$ be its lattice.
-It is an $\w$-module (we identify $\w$ and $\Cal A$ via $\iota$). $\Omega=\Omega(\w)$ is also an $\w$-module, hence the notion of the $L(\goth C)\otimes \Omega$-duality exists.
+Let us fix (like in 1.13) $\goth C=(\goth C, \tau_{\goth C})$ --- a t-motive of rank 1 over {\bf A}, and let $L(\goth C)$ be its lattice.
+It is a $\n Z_\infty$-module. $\Omega=\Omega(\w)$ is an $\w$-module, we consider a $\n Z_\infty$-module $\iota^{-1}(\Omega)$.
+There exists the notion of the $L(\goth C)\otimes \iota^{-1}(\Omega)$-duality.